-"near," Old English neah (West Saxon), neh (Anglian), common Germanic (cognates: Old Saxon nah, Old Frisian nei, Middle Dutch, Dutch na, Old High German nah, German nah, Gothic nehwa), with no cognates outside Germanic.
-The Old English progression was neah - near - niehsta, for "nigh - near - next."
-But the comparative near and the superlative nehst (see next) gradually evolved into separate words not felt as related to nigh.
+"near, nearby, close together, adjacent," Middle English neigh, from Old English neah (West Saxon, Kentish), neh (Anglian), from Proto-Germanic *naehwa- (source also of Old Saxon nah, Old Frisian nei, Middle Dutch, Dutch na, Old High German nah, German nah, Gothic nehwa), of uncertain origin, with no cognates outside Germanic.
+The Old English progression was neah - near - niehsta, for "nigh - nigher - nighest."
+But the comparative near and the superlative nehst (see next) gradually evolved into separate words that were no longer felt as related to nigh.
 New comparative and superlative forms nigher, nighest developed 14c. as phonetic changes obscured the original relationships.
-As an adjective from Middle English.
+As an adjective and preposition in Middle English.